A team can leave the same meeting with five useful AI outputs and still lose the shared work.

-The most important question in AI work is shifting.
+A more useful question in AI work is coming into focus.

 It is no longer only, "How much faster can one person move with AI?"